julianthome/joanaudit/README.md

 java -jar joanaudit.jar -h
 ```

-The following table explains the meaning of the different options that can be
+The following table explains the meaning of the different options:
-configured:

 | JoanAudit (short/ long option)        | meaning |
 | :---------------------------------------------------- | :--------------------------|